 When mice enter your home, they create havoc.
 Little by little, they chew up parts of your house and possessions.
 They ruin food and carry disease, making mouse control essential.
 Besides that, they startle everyone as they seem to appear out of nowhere to dash from one hiding place to another.
 For all these reasons, mouse control, and prevention help you enjoy your home more.

 Have you ever wondered why scientists use mice to study human behavior?
 Cost and convenience play a part, but other factors make them ideal subjects, as well.
 For one thing, mice show much more intelligence than many other animals.
 Second, their behavior resembles human behavior in many ways, making mouse control around humans necessary.

 In short, mice exhibit an impressive level of craftiness and motivation.
 Therefore, to eliminate mice from your home, you first need to outsmart them.
 At OMNIS, we have all the expertise required to get rid of mice and banish them from your home for the long term.

 Facts about Mice

-Most people have some experience with mice.
+Surprisingly, most people have some experience with mouse control.
 In fact, mice number among the most common household pests in Colorado and around the world.
 However, consider these facts you might not know about this pervasive pest.

 Mice have small greyish, brownish bodies covered in fine fur and light-colored bellies.
 Experts call the males bucks, the females does, and the babies pinkies or pups.
 Depending on the type of mouse, they usually range from one to seven inches long.
 They have long, smooth tails about the length of their body and head combined.